gmp-prem/BasicROS/README.md

 **Basic commands**

-ls, ls will list what file are in the directory you are working on
+**ls**, ls will list what file are in the directory you are working on
 ```
 ls
 ```

-cd, cd is the command to change the directory that you want to go to work
+**cd**, cd is the command to change the directory that you want to go to work
 ```
 cd ~/Desktop
 ```